-Have you ever avoided seeking (i) health-care / (ii) HIV testing/ (iii) HIV medical care / (iv) HIV treatment in the last 12 months due to
+Have you ever avoided seeking (i) health-care, / (ii) HIV testing, / (iii) HIV medical care\ or (iv) HIV treatment\ in the last 12 months due to any of the following:

 - 1. Fear of or concern about stigma? - 2.
 Fear or concern someone may learn you [insert behaviour]? - 3.
 Fear of or concern about or experienced violence? - 4.
 Fear of or concern about or experienced police harassment or arrest?